2026 College Football Playoff National Championship: Background

 Hard Rock Stadium in Miami Gardens, Florida, the site of the College Football Playoff National Championship.

-Host selection
+Host venue

-On August 15, 2022, the CFP awarded the rights to host the 2026 championship to Hard Rock Stadium.
-As Hard Rock Stadium hosted the 2021 CFP National Championship, the 2026 game will make Miami Gardens the second city to host the CFP national championship twice, after Atlanta, which hosted the championship last year.
-The stadium is the regular host of the Miami Dolphins of the National Football League (NFL), the Miami Hurricanes, the University of Miami's NCAA Division I college football team, and the Orange Bowl.
+On August 15, 2022, the College Football Playoff (CFP) awarded the rights to host the 2026 championship to Hard Rock Stadium.
+As Hard Rock Stadium hosted the 2021 CFP National Championship, the 2026 game made Miami Gardens the second city to host the CFP national championship twice, after Atlanta, which hosted the championship game in 2018 and 2025.